 Sports Engineering is a multidisciplinary field that uses engineering principles to create solutions to the greatest challenges and opportunities facing sports today.

-Sports engineering unites various engineering disciplines, welcoming participants from diverse backgrounds.
+Sports Engineering serves as a bridge uniting various engineering disciplines, welcoming participants from diverse backgrounds.
 Besides offering a comprehensive Professional Master's Concentration in Sports Engineering, RESEC fosters collaboration between our internal affiliates and industry partners, effectively connecting Purdue's academic expertise with the industry's needs.
-Through these efforts, we strive to drive innovation, shape the future of sports, and create a positive impact on the sporting community.
+Through these efforts, we strive to drive innovation, engineer the future of sports, and create a positive impact on the sporting community.

-Sensor-based technology is a rapidly expanding opportunity to make athletes more competitive while simultaneously enhancing the fan experience.
-The Ray Ewry Sports Engineering Center is developing novel sensor-integrated versions of sports equipment to help athletes and coaches improve performance and training.
-Smart stadium technology offers extensive opportunities for enhancing fan engagement.
+Following trends in other industries, sensor technology is rapidly expanding our ability to collect and analyze data about sports performance.
+RESEC is developing novel sensor-integrated versions of sports equipment to help athletes and coaches improve performance and training.
+Expanding these technologies to the event and venue scales offers extensive opportunities for enhancing the fan experience.
 The RESEC team is developing low-risk, high-return methods for optimizing athletes’ performance, increasing fan engagement, and enhancing overall viewer excitement.

 Integrity - Fairness, Accessibility & Social Integration